Mazatlan with Kids: Mexico's Golden Pacific Family Destination

 Beaches

 Playa Brujas and Stone Island (Isla de la Piedra) are our family favorites.
-Stone Island is reached by a short boat ride and has palapa restaurants right on the sand where kids can play while you enjoy fresh ceviche and cold drinks.
-The waves are gentle and the beach stretches for miles.
+Stone Island is reached by a short boat ride and has palapa restaurants right on the sand.
+Kids can play while you eat fresh ceviche and drink something cold.
+The waves are gentle and the beach stretches for what feels like miles.

 Seafood Capital

 Mazatlan is arguably the seafood capital of Mexico.
-The shrimp here is legendary - try it aguachile-style (lime-cured with chili) or in coconut breading.
-Kids love the fish tacos from the beachfront stands.
-The Mercado Municipal is worth a visit for fresh tropical fruits and local snacks.
+The shrimp here is legendary.
+Order it aguachile-style (lime-cured with chili) for the adults, or breaded coconut shrimp for picky kids.
+The fish tacos from beachfront stands are some of the best you will eat anywhere in the country.
+The Mercado Municipal is worth a morning for fresh tropical fruit and local snacks.

 Day Trips

 Take a boat to Deer Island (Isla de los Venados) for snorkeling and beach time in a pristine setting.
-The mountain village of Copala, about an hour away, offers banana bread, colonial architecture, and cool temperatures.
-A packable daypack keeps essentials organized for day trip adventures.
-Reapply sunscreen every two hours - the tropical sun is much stronger than you expect.
+The mountain village of Copala, about an hour away, offers banana cream pie (their actual local specialty), colonial architecture, and cooler temperatures.
+A packable daypack keeps essentials organized for day trips.
+Reapply sunscreen every two hours.
+The tropical sun is much stronger than you expect.
 A dry bag is a lifesaver for keeping valuables safe at the beach.
-Pack insect repellent - the mosquitoes come out at dusk.
-Bring a reusable water bottle for everyone - staying hydrated makes a huge difference with kids.
+Pack insect repellent.
+The mosquitoes come out at dusk.
+Bring a reusable water bottle for everyone.
+Hydration in the Pacific heat is the difference between a good day and a meltdown.

 Beach Day Essentials